 Floods and climate change go hand in hand.

 Without a doubt, the changing climate of the Earth could cause several problems in future years.

 In addition, scientists have associated climate change and flooding as correlative.
 As the Earth’s climate changes, floods will occur more often and will become more devastating.

-Climate change has contributed to an increase in the intensity and frequency of floods, along with hurricanes, heat waves, droughts, wildfires, dust storms, and tornadoes (see effects).
+Climate change has contributed to an increase in the intensity and frequency of floods.
+It will also worsen hurricanes, heat waves, droughts, wildfires, dust storms, and tornadoes (see effects).

 This is due to the fact that climate change entails changes in precipitation, along with temperature, wind patterns, atmospheric pressure, cloudiness, and humidity.

 Many scientists agree that climate change can and will increase heavy rainfall and storms across the U.S. and other parts of the world, which of course, signifies more floods.